sayedimac/mslearn-github-copilot-dev/Instructions/Labs/LAB_AK_01_examine_settings_interface.md

     Notice that the Generate Docs smart action opens an Inline Chat session and submits a prompt asking GitHub Copilot to suggest documentation for the selected code.

     ![Screenshot showing the Copilot context menu.](./media/m01-github-copilot-smart-action-generate-docs.png)

+1. In the Inline Chat window, select **Accept** to apply the suggested documentation.

 ## Summary